Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Results

-The main objective of this section is to introduce and illustrate the summary Fig.\ref{fig1}; please refer to the following sub-sections and the \textit{\nameref{sec:Methods}} section for details.

-The aim of this work is to reproduce in a data-constrained simulation the activity recorded from a large portion of the mouse cortex.
-We considered signal collected from the right hemisphere of a mouse, anaesthetized with a mix of Ketamine and Xylazine.
-The activity is recorded through wide-field calcium imaging (GCaMP6f indicator), see Fig.\ref{fig1}\textbf{A}--top.
-In this anesthetized state, the cortex displays the occurrence of slow waves (from $\simeq 0.25Hz$ to $\simeq 5Hz$, i.e. covering a frequency range that corresponds to the full $\delta $ frequency band and extends a little toward higher frequencies).
-The waves travel across different portions of the cortical surface, exhibiting a variety of spatio-temporal patterns.
+We propose a two-step procedure to reproduce, in a data-constrained simulation, the spontaneous activity recorded from the mouse cortex during anesthesia.
+Here, we considered signals collected from the right hemisphere of a mouse, anesthetized with a mix of Ketamine and Xylazine.
+The activity of excitatory neurons labeled with the calcium indicator GCaMP6f is recorded through wide-field fluorescence imaging, see Fig.~\ref{fig1}\textbf{A}.
+In this anesthetized state, the cortex displays slow waves from $\simeq$ \SI{0.25}{\hertz} to $\simeq$ \SI{5}{\hertz} (i.e., covering a frequency range that corresponds to the full $\delta $ frequency band and extends a little towards higher frequencies).
+The waves travel across distant portions of the cortical surface, exhibiting a variety of spatio-temporal patterns.

-Fig.\ref{fig1}\textbf{A}--bottom reports a few frames of the luminosity signal displaying slow waves that are travelling across the cortical tissue.

-The optical signal is highly informative about the activity of excitatory neurons, however the GCaMP6f indicator, despite it is ``fast'' compared to other indicators, has a slow response in time if compared to the time scale of the spiking activity of the cells, that is the target of the simulation (see Fig.\ref{fig1}\textbf{B}--left).
-The impact on the observed experimental signature can be described as a convolution with a low-pass transfer function, resulting in a recorded luminosity that exhibits a peak after about $200ms$ from the onset of the spike, and a long tailed decay \cite{chen2013ultrasensitive}.
-To take into account this effect, we decided to perform a deconvolution of the luminosity signal (Fig.\ref{fig1}\textbf{B}--top), to better estimate the firing rate of the population of excitatory neurons, i.e. the multi-unit activity, recorded by each single pixel (see Fig.\ref{fig1}\textbf{B}--bottom).
+The optical signal is highly informative about the activity of excitatory neurons.
+However, the GCaMP6f indicator, despite being ``fast'' compared to other indicators, has a slow response in time if compared to the time scale of the spiking activity of the cells.
+The impact on the observed experimental signature can be described as a convolution of the original signal with a low-pass transfer function, Eq.~\eqref{eq: Log_normal}, resulting in a recorded fluorescence signal that exhibits a peak after about \SI{200}{ms} from the onset of the spike and a long-tailed decay \cite{chen2013ultrasensitive} (see \nameref{sec:Methods}, \nameref{subsec:deconvolution} section for details).
+To take into account this effect, we performed a deconvolution of the fluorescence signal (Fig.~\ref{fig1}\textbf{B}--top) to better estimate the firing rate of the population of excitatory neurons, i.e., the multi-unit activity, recorded by each single pixel (see Fig.~\ref{fig1}\textbf{B}--bottom).